 Children’s television is asinine and I can’t take it anymore.
 Yet all they want to do is play XBox and watch TV until their eyeballs bleed.

-I can’t handle that I pretty much let my kids eat whatever they can find because I have run out of ideas for what to make for lunch when they all want to eat…AGAIN.
+I hate that I pretty much let my kids eat whatever they can find because I have run out of ideas for what to make for lunch when they all want to eat…AGAIN.
 You want ramen for the fourth day in a row?
 Vegetables should only be eaten at dinnertime?
 Popcorn equals lunch?
 Whatevs, kiddos.
 You do you.

 If they tell me they’re bored again, I’m gonna scream!
 Because somehow, there is NOTHING for them to do in our entire house.
 There is a complete and total lack of imagination, books, toys, games…you name it.